juigmend/Predict-stocks-with-vanilla-network/README.md

 ## How is it used?

-The user-defines parameters for the data to use such as market, segment, sector, currency, and time-span.
+The user defines parameters for the data to use such as market, segment, sector, currency, and time-span.
 From these data the user selects a stock to predict.
 On the last day of a given week the system will predict if at the beginning of the following week the stock's price will be higher or lower than at the beginning of the current week.

 ## Data sources and AI methods